henrygerardmoore/5519_final/README.md

 ## Motion Commanding

 Must have a 'goal_matrix.npy' file.
 Must have brought up turtlebot3_gazebo (https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/).
+Type goal number (goals are hard-coded in C-Space coordinate frame) to navigate from current goal to destination.
+Robot initial location must be able to move directly to goal 0.